Have a look at these questions before getting in touch

 I am not sure whether the training provided by The Art of Copyediting will be unique, but it will certainly be quite different from what you may see in general.
 The four slides you see on the website (or the video on the courses) will give you an idea of the approach.
 The approach will also be different in one aspect, namely its emphasis on principles and preferences.
 All the clamor about the various styles (particularly on mechanical aspects) may simply vanish because of the way things will be taught and the templates that may be provided, to compare and contrast different styles—and even add new styles as one moves along.

 Because of its approach, many things will simply be "implementable" soon after you take a course.
 So, providing a certification for style aspects may not really mean much.
 Rather, if you've taken a certain course, I would expect you to be able to apply the concepts to any style—things would be that simple.
-So for many courses, certificates of completion will be provided if requested.
+For some language-related courses, certificates of completion will be provided if requested.
 A basic certificate will also be provided if one takes all the courses in Basic Copyediting.
 For the intermediate and advanced levels, we will bring in assessments and certifications over time.
+(See also next question and answer.)

-But as mentioned earlier, the approach will be very different from the general approach that presents only facts, which will require some form of testing.
+As mentioned earlier, The Art of Copyediting approach will be very different from the general approach that presents only facts or specific styles, which will require some form of testing.
 The Art of Copyediting courses will be, in addition to presenting facts, more in terms of guiding you to look at things at in a certain way or analyze things in a certain way.
-If you can simply follow those guidelines, almost everything you work on will be (similar to or a kind of) test-taking.
-Regular practice (on any material) of the principles you learn in these courses will by itself make you intensely aware of the power of the training and how it is taking you forward.
+If you can simply follow the guidelines or work on the practice material provided, you will be intensely aware of the power of the training and how it is taking you forward.

 Yes, you will be able to interact with others in the form of comments for every video lesson in the course.
 In fact, I would appreciate if you could leave comments for every lesson that you take—tell us what was good, how it helped you, what may need more attention, what else you may want, etc. You can tell us all the pros and cons for every lesson.
 All these will help me to serve you better.